olcruzgonzalez/tutorial-template-sphinx/README.md

 # Template for the Sphinx Tutorial

 This repository serves as a log of my experience in following the tutorial ["Tutorial: Build your first project"](https://www.sphinx-doc.org/en/master/tutorial/index.html) from [Sphinx](https://www.sphinx-doc.org/en/master/index.html).
 The purpose is to summarize all the steps I took and the further tasks carried out along the way.
 The main goal is to provide the community with a complete tutorial-based template, as well as a useful starting point for deploying their own projects.
-See the documentation web page obtained [here](https://olcruzgonzalez.github.io/tutorial-template-sphinx/).
+To access the static documentation web page resulting from this tutorial, click  [here](https://olcruzgonzalez.github.io/tutorial-template-sphinx/).

 Please, click on [Template](https://github.com/olcruzgonzalez/tutorial-template-sphinx/generate) for getting start and remember to update your `Personal access tokens`  within the file `sphinx.yml` (see **Deployment** section below).